 - Cut small white circles.
 I cut 20 circles since toddlers have 20 baby teeth.

 - Optional: Instead of cardboard, you can print and laminate the template as the puzzle base

-I intentionally left no instructions for the teeth as I wanted to see if 老大 could figure out how to place them.
-We practice counting and pretending that some teeth fell out.
-The white circle “teeth” are great for practicing basic math!
+When I first set up this activity, I intentionally left no instructions for the teeth as I wanted to see if 老大 could figure out how to place them.

-My daughter’s favorite part is the 小舌 (xiǎoshé / uvula) and peeking behind the flap!
+Both of my children’s favorite part was peeking behind the 小舌 (xiǎoshé / uvula) flap!

 I also drew the mouth on my children’s Melissa & Doug easel with a few sentences for reading practice.

 It’s important to review new Chinese characters in different ways, and we love using the easel for its versatility in education and art!

 Here is a video of the mouth puzzle in action!

 Get the mouth coloring page and puzzle template here

 Has your child learned about the parts of the mouth?